-- working safely, - providing a workplace free from harassment, discrimination, and bullying, - · acting ethically and lawfully in all business conduct, - engaging with stakeholders respectfully and honestly, and - building sustainable communities through providing local jobs, developing local skills and local business opportunities.
+- working safely - providing a workplace free from harassment, discrimination, and bullying - acting ethically and lawfully in all business conduct - engaging with stakeholders respectfully and honestly - building sustainable communities through providing local jobs, developing local skills and local business opportunities.

 Our work is guided by our UniSuper values which are an integral part of the way we do things and a framework for our shared expectations.
 They can be found on our website.
-Our values are: we're better together, we can be counted on, we strive for excellence, we take initiative, and we genuinely care for our members.
+Our values are: we're better together, we genuinely care for our members, and we have a passion for outcomes.